Vehicle-Integrated Power · VENDOR.Drive · 24 kW

 Alternative Infrastructure Model

-• Deployable power system without fuel logistics dependency
+• Deployable power configuration without fuel logistics dependency

-• Mobile infrastructure configuration designed for deployment in sustained operational contexts
+• Mobile infrastructure configuration designed for sustained operational contexts

 • System architecture approach rather than a single-use device

-In electric vehicles specifically, this shifts the design objective from fully battery-dependent operation toward architecture-driven energy availability — reducing dependency on external charging infrastructure as a design objective.
+In electric vehicles specifically, this shifts the design objective from fully battery-dependent operation toward architecture-driven energy availability — where power availability follows the mission rather than depend solely on fixed site provisioning.

 At the current stage, this represents a design direction and architectural positioning, not a certified replacement claim.